Table of Contents

 CBD has become widely available in recent years, in part due to its anti-seizure properties, and lack of severe side effects.

-CBD may have the potential to help some dogs suffering from seizures, but as with any serious health problem, you should never attempt to treat it without the guidance of your veterinarian.
+CBD oil for dogs with seizures may assist in restricting attacks, but as with any serious health problem, you should never attempt to treat it without the guidance of your veterinarian.